dotnet/corert/samples/WebApi/README.md

 ```

 ## Add CoreRT to your project

-Using CoreRT to compile your application is done via the ILCompiler NuGet package.
+Using CoreRT to compile your application is done via the ILCompiler NuGet package, which is [published to MyGet with the CoreRT daily builds](https://dotnet.myget.org/feed/dotnet-core/package/nuget/Microsoft.DotNet.ILCompiler).
+For the compiler to work, it first needs to be added to your project.

-In your shell/command prompt navigate to the root directory of your project run the command
+In your shell/command prompt navigate to the root directory of your project and run the command:

 `> dotnet new nuget `